 The guidelines are geared towards state and local government personnel who remediate or otherwise address former methamphetamine (meth) labs.
 This document helps disseminate the best available knowledge and research on meth lab remediation and proves helpful in cleanup contractors, and could be a resource for homeowners.

 Does this document create new regulations for meth lab cleanup?

 EPA prepared this document based on best current practices to provide voluntary cleanup guidelines to state and local governments, cleanup contractors, industrial hygienists, policymakers, and others involved in meth lab remediation.
 It does not set requirements but rather suggests a way of approaching meth lab remediation.
 Those using this document should also consult their appropriate municipal, county, or state guidance documents, regulations, and statutes.
-This document is not meant to supersede municipal, county, or state guidance documents, regulations, or statutes (however, this document may be useful as they develop and/or review and revise their own guidelines).
+This document is not meant to supersede municipal, county, or state guidance documents, regulations, or statutes (however, this document may be helpful as they develop and/or review and revise their guidelines).

 - For every pound of the finished product of methamphetamine, 5 to 6 pounds of waste was left behind.